gilmore-lab/protocols/ssvep-low-density-setup.md

-# Gilmore Lab

-## Low-Density VEP Set-Up Checklist
+# Low-Density VEP Set-Up Checklist

-### COMPUTERS
+# Before Participant Arrives

+## Meet Participant at Parking Lot
+- Fill out a parking pass: Date, Time, and INITIALS
+- Wait for the participant at the parking lot ~ 15 minutes prior to their arrival time.

+## Vision Screening Preparation
+ - Infant
+   - Place Teller Acuity Cards on Table
+   - Make sure that some images are on the Left and some on the Right
+   - Show the cards 55 cm away from the infant

+ - Child/Adult
+   - Make sure the black tape is on the floor 10ft from the HVOT Snellen Acuity Chart
+   - Place Stereo Acuity Test on table
+   - Place Color Vision Test on table (adult only)

+## EEG Electrode Preparation
+- In 120A, retrieve set of 5 electrodes, a paper towel, and a pack of earplugs.

+- In 120G, set up work station with NuPrep gel, 1020 paste, calipers, measuring tape, red pencil, 1 piece electrical tape, 7 squares of cut cloth, Q-tips, vet wrap, and the impedance meter.

+## Rolling Cart
+- 3 Towels
+- Measuring Tape

+## MONITOR
-- In room G, turn on the CRT Monitor
+- Turn on the **CRT monitor** on the cart in 120G

+## COMPUTERS

 - In room H, switch on power of large surge protector on bottom left shelf.

-- On the second shelf, switch on power of smaller, thin surge protector (ignore green lights; always on).
+- Switch on power of smaller, thin surge protector on second shelf (ignore lights; always on).

-- Turn on PD Video, Link 15, and PD Host computers, and both monitors.
+- Turn on **PD Video**, **Link 15**, and **PD Host** computers, and both monitors.

 - If either monitor screen in unresponsive, you may need to toggle to the correct computer via the **gray KVM switches** on the top left (PD Video / Link 15) and right (NetStation  / PD Host) shelf.